Monterey, California: Media

-Local radio stations include KPIG-FM 107.5, KAZU-FM – 90.3 KDON-FM – 102.5, KCDU-FM – 101.7, KWAV-FM – 96.9, KDFG-FM – 103.9, KSUR – 630 AM, KMBY – 1240 AM, KRML 94.7 FM jazz, and 1610-AM the city information station.
+Local radio stations include KPIG-FM 107.5, KAZU-FM – 90.3 KDON-FM – 102.5, KCDU-FM – 101.7, KWAV-FM – 96.9, KDFG-FM – 103.9, KMBY – 1240 AM, KRML 94.7 FM jazz, and 1610-AM the city information station.
 Television service for the community comes from the Monterey-Salinas-Santa Cruz designated market area (DMA).
 Local newspapers include the Monterey County Herald and the Monterey County Weekly.

 Infrastructure

+The city is served by a United States Postal Service post office located on Hartnell Street.
+The post office opened in 1849 and is said to be the first post office west of the Rockies.

 Transportation

-The city is serviced by California State Route 1, also known as the Cabrillo Highway, as it runs along the coastline of the rest of Monterey Bay to the north and Big Sur to the south.
-California State Route 68, also known as the Monterey-Salinas Highway, connects the city to U.S. Route 101 at Salinas and to Pacific Grove.
+The city is serviced by CA 1, also known as the Cabrillo Highway, as it runs along the coastline of the rest of Monterey Bay to the north and Big Sur to the south.
+CA 68, also known as the Monterey-Salinas Highway, connects the city to US 101 at Salinas and to Pacific Grove.

 Local bus service is provided by Monterey-Salinas Transit.

 Monterey Regional Airport connects the city to the large metropolitan areas in California, Arizona, Colorado, and Nevada.

 Monterey train station was served until 1971, when Amtrak took over intercity train service and the Del Monte was discontinued.

 Education

-There are several institutions of higher education in the area: the Defense Language Institute, located on the Presidio of Monterey, California; the Naval Postgraduate School, on the site of a former resort hotel; the Middlebury Institute of International Studies at Monterey (a graduate school of Middlebury College); and Monterey Peninsula College, part of the California Community Colleges system.
+Several institutions of higher education in the area: the Defense Language Institute, located on the Presidio of Monterey, California; the Naval Postgraduate School, on the site of a former resort hotel; the Middlebury Institute of International Studies at Monterey (a graduate school of Middlebury College); and Monterey Peninsula College, part of the California Community Colleges system.
 The federal institutions (the Defense Language Institute (DLI) and the Naval Postgraduate School (NPS)) are important employers in and strongly associated with the city.

 California State University, Monterey Bay and the Monterey College of Law are located at the site of the former Fort Ord in neighboring Seaside.
 CSU Monterey Bay has developed several programs in marine and watershed sciences.

 The Monterey Peninsula Unified School District operates a high school, a middle school and three elementary schools.
 Private schools include Santa Catalina School (girls, co-ed elementary and middle school) and Trinity Christian High School (co-ed).